 Goodbye Ilkka.
 And thank you.

-I’m a Senior Research Fellow at University of Melbourne and this is my not-so-regularly-updated blog site.
+I’m a Research Fellow at University of Melbourne and this is my research site.
 More information on the other pages.
-Note also the tweets on the right hand side.

 I am currently working as a postdoctoral Research Fellow for the NERP Environmental Decision Hub based at University of Melbourne.
 I joined QAECO in August 2012 and will be working together with Brendan Wintle in various projects related to spatial … Continue reading